 I often get e-mails from parents asking how to keep their young ones stimulated and happy in the French capital.
 And while it’s a city […]

-5 Idyllic Places for Afternoon Tea in Paris: My Picks
+The Best Places for Afternoon Tea in Paris: Our Picks

-While I’m more of a coffee lover than a tea person, the winter season in the capital demands a little extra jolt of coziness.
-Once […]
+While I’m more of a coffee lover than a tea person, the winter season in the capital demands an extra jolt of coziness.
+Once or […]

 Nightlife Notes: La Bellevilloise, for Laid-Back Drinks & Live Music in Paris